jing2uo/lily58-shop/content/docs/faq.md

 <details>
   <summary><strong>I don't know how to use Vial.
 Can you help?</strong></summary>
-  If you are not familiar with English, please read the documentation first or contact me by email.
+  Please read the documentation first or contact me by email.
 If a meeting is necessary, reach me during UTC+8 working hours and please be aware my spoken English may be limited.
 </details>

 <details>